khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 - Appears when no content exists within a configured feature.
 - Contains a method for creating content.
-- Don’t hide the default page UI when using this empty state if lazy loading is used to load content or if there’s archived content on the page that is accessed through the UI.
+- Avoid hiding page elements if lazy loading is populating content or if there’s content on the page that is accessible.

 #### Content